mickvangelderen/group-reduce/readme.md

 ```

 ### group and .and
 `entries` and `moreEntries` can be anything.
 Non-arrays are put into an array.
 The function `.and(moreEntries)` simply internally performs entries.concat(moreEntries).

 ### .by
 The function `.by(selector)` takes the `selector` argument which is usually a string.
 For computed keys it can be a function.
 The result of `selector(entry)` is used to fill a map with lists of entries.

 ### .reduce
 The function `.reduce(reductor)` takes a function `reductor` which is invoked for all keys in the internal map and the entries that belong to that key.
 So `reductor(key, entries)`.
 The return value of `.reduce(reductor)` is a list of all the reducted values.

+### .map
+Alternative to `.reduce(reductor)` which returns a map instead of an array.